 Everyone knows how it feels to go a few days without brushing your teeth.
 It feels gritty, disgusting and generally uncomfortable.
 Now imagine going months or even years without it!
-Our dogs and cats are sensitive to how they feel and it effects their mood, happiness and health just as much as it would ours.
-Proper dental care is imperative to the well being of an animal.
+Our dogs and cats are sensitive to how they feel, and it effects their mood, happiness and health just as much as it would ours.
+Proper dental care is imperative to the wellbeing of an animal.

-What happens during a dental cleaning appointment?
+What happens before and during a dental cleaning?

-1. Bring your pet on the scheduled day of the dental at the given drop off time.
+- Bring your pet on the scheduled day of the dental at the given drop off time.

-2. The technician will go over all admitting forms with you and get an accurate history of your pet.
+- The technician will go over all admitting forms with you and get an accurate history of your pet.

-3. The technician will print an estimate for you to sign, complete with emergency numbers where you can be reached.
+- The technician will print an estimate for you to sign, complete with emergency numbers where you can be reached.

-4.Your pet is placed in a cage on a blanket or towel with an identification card on the door.
+- Your pet is placed in a cage on a blanket or towel with an identification card on the door.

-6. If lab-work has not been done ahead of time, two technicians will draw blood to be run on our in-house blood machine and analyzed by a doctor.
+- If lab-work has not been done ahead of time, two technicians will draw blood to be run on our in-house blood machine and analyzed by a doctor.

-7. An EKG is run by attaching electrodes to each leg.
+- An EKG is run by attaching electrodes to each leg.
 A printout is made of the electrical activity of the heart and analyzed by a doctor.

-8. An IV catheter is placed in a front or hind leg and fluids are administered at the appropriate rate.
+- An IV catheter is placed in a front or hind leg and fluids are administered at the appropriate rate.

-9. IV anesthesia is given, the pet is intubated, and gas anesthesia administered.
+- IV anesthesia is given, the pet is intubated, and gas anesthesia administered.

-10. Monitoring equipment is hooked up to the pet to continuously evaluate blood pressure and heart rate.
+- Monitoring equipment is hooked up to the pet to continuously evaluate blood pressure and heart rate.

-11. The pet’s teeth are cleaned with an ultrasonic scaler, polished, and fluorinated.
+- Their teeth are cleaned with an ultrasonic scaler, polished, and fluorinated.
 Any necessary extractions are performed and charted.

-12. When the procedure is complete and your pet is waking up, a technician will call you with an update and set up a discharge time.
+- When the procedure is complete and your pet is waking up, a technician will call you with an update and set up a discharge time.